kubernetes-sigs/lws/keps/960-DisaggregatedSet-subroles/README.md

 External sub-roles cannot set `replicas`.
 Parent `scaling` is forbidden and parent `spec.replicas` has no effect when `subRoles` is present.
 The system sub-role label is reserved and cannot appear in user Pod templates.
+A role with `subRoles` must use the default `Ordinal` group identity; admission rejects `groupIdentity: Hash`.

+TODO: Add `groupIdentity: Hash` support for sub-roles in a follow-up PR once assignment and scale-down semantics for Deployment-selected victims are defined.

 ### Labels, Identity, and Scaler Names